cartalyst/stripe/usage/webhooks.md

 ### Testing Webhooks

-There are situations when we need to test our webhook controller while we're developing it and while pushing the changes to a staging server is a good pratice it's not always the fastest way to test our webhook controller and get the feedback of if it worked properly or not since we'll need to wait for Stripe.com to push the webhook event that will hit your server and you'll need to check either the server logs or Stripe.com Dashboard to see if the webhook was handled successfully.
+There are situations when you might need to test your webhook controller while you're developing it.

+While pushing the changes to a staging server is a good pratice it's not always the fastest way to really test our webhook controller and get the feedback if it worked properly or not since we'll need to wait for Stripe.com to send the webhook event that will hit your server and then you'll need to either check the server logs, Stripe.com Dashboard to see if the webhook was handled successfully.

 Below we'll give you two examples on how to test all events or a single event.

-#### Single Event
+#### Testing a Single Event

 Testing single events is a no brainer, you just need to know the Stripe Event Id.